h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 RNNs like LSTM and GRU are state of the art algorithms for NLP problems.
 Simply, put a Bi-directional GRU model is putting two independent RNN models in one.

 For example, in the sentence "John is walking on the golf court", a unidirectional model would represent states with representing "golf" based on "John is walking" but not the "court".
-Using a bi-directional model, the representation would also account the later representations giving the model more predictive power.
+However, by using a bi-directional model, the representation would also account for the later representations giving the model more predictive power.
  This makes it a more ‘natural' approach when dealing with textual data since the text is naturally sequential[6].

 ![rnn](assets/rnn.jpg)